 Your daily home care routine is one of the most important parts of ensuring a successful treatment outcome.
 Plan to treat your dental implants like natural teeth.
 Brush them twice a day for two minutes at a time and floss around each of your implants at least once a day.
-Dr. Saunders strongly recommends using a water flosser each day as well.
+Our doctors at PCE strongly recommend using a water flosser each day as well.

 Do I still need to see the dentist for checkups if I have dental implants?